 Justice in aging main focus is on marginalized groups like women, LGBTQ (lesbian, gay, bisexual, transgender, transsexual and queer) and others.

-Interesting facts: Justice in aging is among the oldest of such organizations having celebrated its 46th Anniversary in 2018.
+Interesting facts: Justice in aging is among the oldest of such organizations having celebrated its 46th Anniversary

 Living comfortably and independently during your sunset years is certainly worth it.
 You can achieve this by equipping yourself and your loved ones with the resources that will help you make informed choices.
 We hope that the resources we have provided herein will be helpful during your planning and when you will finally settle down to enjoying your life.